exam

 What's the next step?

-Shortly after the final examination of the exam series has taken place, we will send you a pdf document, via email, explaining the Post Results Service (JCQ) / Enquiry About Results service (Cambridge International) offered by Awarding Organisations.
+Shortly after the final examination day of the exam series has taken place, we will send you a pdf document, via email, explaining the Post Results Service (JCQ) / Enquiry About Results service (Cambridge International) offered by Awarding Organisations.
 These explain the results and appeals process in the event you are dissatisfied with the grade/mark you have been awarded.

 Examination Results

-Awarding Organisations issue results for each examination series on prescribed dates, typically two months after the final examination has taken place.
+Awarding Organisations issue provisional results for each examination series on prescribed dates, typically two months after the final examination has taken place.
 During this time papers are marked, moderated and grades awarded.
 Upon receipt of results arc exams will notify you of your grades, electronically via email, by 09:00 on the stipulated date for results release.
 Please note we are unable to disclose results/grades over the telephone due to GDPR compliance.

 Certificate Issue